 What is inventory valuation?

 As the name suggests, inventory valuation is the business practice of assigning a monetary value to existing inventory.
-And although that sounds simple, there’s a lot more at stake than just FIFO vs LIFO.
-It also carries some legal ramifications
+And although that sounds simple, there’s a lot more at stake than just FIFO or LIFO.
+It also carries some legal ramifications.
+For example, the IRS asks that companies stick to one valuation method for their first year of operation, and they must ask permission to make changes in subsequent years.

-FIFO vs LIFO: Why do they matter?
+FIFO vs. LIFO: Why do they matter?

 Outside of legal requirements, a business’s inventory costing method directly reflects its potential profitability.
 This is because the way that a business values its inventory has a direct effect on different data points.
-Like cost of goods sold (COGS), which will impact how you price your products and services.
+This includes the cost of goods sold (COGS), which will impact how you price your products and services.
 These figures also affect a business’s plans for the year and can influence external investment decisions as well.

-LIFO vs FIFO: what’s the difference?
+LIFO vs. FIFO: what’s the difference?

-Before we address the differences in FIFO vs LIFO inventory valuation, it’s helpful to have a working comparison.
-In this case, for the flow of inventory.
 Think of it as a rotating door.
 Ideally, there’s a steady stream of products moving in and out simultaneously.
 But there’s only so much room, meaning you’ll have to be selective with the order in which you move product out.
-That’s where the difference between FIFO vs LIFO lies.
+That’s where the difference between FIFO and LIFO lies.

 FIFO inventory method